oracle-samples/oracle-db-examples/sqldeveloper/extension/setup.md

 ## Wiring it together
 ### build.properties
 * extension/build.properties - Update to point to your SQL Developer installation & optionally change the owner info.
+* extension/java/SQLDeveloper18.1.userlibraries - **IF** you are using eclipse, update the paths to point to your SQL Developer installation and import the library.

 ### Third party libraries
 **If/when** you plan to build the [Dependency Example](java/DependencyExample), see that page for additional set up requirements.